oaiiae/oaiiae.github.io/content/resume.md

 - Developed firmware for Zynq7000 SoC in VHDL & C
 - Improved overall firmware performance of a custom FPGA-based signal processing device
-- Wrote development libraries simplifying integration of our devices for our users
+- Wrote development libraries simplifying integration of devices for users
-- Developed easy-to-use UIs to drive our appliances
+- Developed easy-to-use UIs to drive appliances

 ---

 ## Training

-### Polytech’Lille engineering College
+### Polytech’Lille engineering school

 *September 2011 - September 2016 • Villeneuve D’Ascq, France*

 - Developed a self-hosted mailing service on a Raspberry Pi
 - Augmented a t-shirt with a fall detection system to send alerts over Internet
-- Experienced administration of Cisco routers

 ### University of Bologna